asyncapi/website/pages/blog/socketio-automatic-docs.md

 ```

 ### Final Code and Specification
 Here is the final code of the server.
-I also added examples to Pydantic models to make specification more readable.
+I also added examples to Pydantic models to make the specification more readable.
 ```python
 import pathlib
 from typing import List, Union, Optional